-Rice (Oryza sativa L.) serves as a fundamental staple crop, feeds over half of the world's population.
-Nearly 12% of the world's arable land is dedicated to rice cultivation (FAO, 2020).
-Various agricultural operations during rice cultivation has been an essential factor to the greenhouse gas emission in the form of carbon dioxide (CO2) from fossil fuels, release of methane gas (CH4) due to submergence in traditional tilled-transplanted rice system, cattle rearing and nitrous oxide (N2O) from inorganic and natural fertilizer and compost management practices (Pandey and Agrawal, 2014; Tjandra et al., 2016; Ashoka et al., 2017; Yadav et al., 2018).
+Rice (Oryza sativa L.) acts as a staple food crop for more than half of world's population.
+Nearly 12% of the world's arable land is under rice cultivation (FAO, 2020).
+Various agricultural operations during rice cultivation has been a major contributor to the greenhouse gas emission in the form of carbon dioxide (CO2) from fossil fuels, release of methane gas (CH4) due to submergence in traditional tilledtransplanted rice system, cattle rearing and nitrous oxide (N2O) from inorganic and organic fertilizer and manure management practices (Pandey and Agrawal, 2014; Tjandra et al., 2016; Ashoka et al., 2017; Yadav et al., 2018).
 The conventional tilled-transplanted rice production system has been seen to adversely affect the environment and reducing the profitability of rice cultivation.
 Agriculture alone accounts for 8.8 to 10.2% of total greenhouse gas emission.
-Globally, rice production systems have purportedly released around 523 million tonnes CO2-equivalent of greenhouse gas year-1.
+Globally, rice production systems have purportedly released around 523 million tonnes $CO_2$ -equivalent of greenhouse gas year-1.
 Rice is cultivated on 43 million ha in India and studies reported an emission of 96.2 million tonnes of CO2equivalent year-1, which was 18.4% to the global greenhouse gas emission from rice fields as per 2016-2017 reports (FAO, 2017).
-The bed planting method (BP), direct-seeded rice (DSR), zero tillage (ZT) are the other alternatives to traditional tilled-transplanted system of rice which escapes the operations like tillage, puddling, transplanting; hence, would reduce the emission from the inputs required for agricultural produce (Wassmann et al., 2004; Pathak et al., 2011).
+The bed planting method (BP), direct-seeded rice (DSR), zero tillage (ZT) are the other alternatives to traditional tilledtransplanted system of rice which escapes the operations like tillage, puddling, transplanting; hence, would reduce the emission from the inputs required for crop production (Wassmann et al., 2004; Pathak et al., 2011).
 In India, the direct seeded rice is mostly grown in uplands which cover roughly 4.95 million ha (12%) of total rice area (FAO, 2017).

-Till today, majority of the analysis regarding the release of greenhouse gases from direct-seeded rice has been analyzed by Pathak and Wassmann (2007), Ahmad et al. (2009), Pathak (2015), Chaudhary et al. (2017) and Yadav et al. (2017).
-Keeping this in view, a field based study has been
+Till today, majority of the analysis regarding the emission of greenhouse gases from direct-seeded rice has been analyzed by Pathak and Wassmann (2007), Ahmad et al. (2009), Pathak (2015), Chaudhary et al. (2017) and Yadav et al. (2017).
+Keeping this in view, a field based study has been performed to estimate the carbon footprint in direct-seeded rice cultivation in the rainfed area of Imphal, Manipur.